hectorMiranda/marcetuxstudios/_posts/2014-02-06-oauth2-authorization-code-flow.md

 piece — signing the token with RSA so any service can verify it without calling home.
 I'd been using symmetric tokens everywhere; the asymmetric model makes more sense at scale, and I understand why now.

+*Update: Worth noting that for public clients — browser apps and mobile apps that can't keep a secret — the authorization code flow has an extension called PKCE (Proof Key for Code Exchange) that substitutes a per-request code verifier for the client secret.
+The portal uses a confidential back-channel client so PKCE didn't apply here, but any pure-SPA OAuth2 integration should be using it instead of implicit flow.*